-Figure 2 illustrates the conceptual design of the proposed multiobjective framework.
-The framework relies on having a statistical description of the behavior of the service demand (in time and space).
-Thus, by means of different traffic distributions (Γ_x), the spatial component of the traffic at different moments of the day can be captured.
-These patterns can be considered fairly constant during time intervals of small duration (tens of minutes or few hours) [24], [27].
+different moments of the day can be captured.
+These patterns can be considered fairly constant during time intervals of small duration (tens of minutes or few hours) [24, 27].
 Starting from the knowledge of a given Γ , network analysis and optimization based on (20) is done offline.
 The main idea is that, for different demand conditions (spatial distribution and volume), different sets of Pareto efficient network topologies can be obtained, i.e., for each Γ_x , there is a corresponding \mathcal{X}x^{\star} .
-These sets of near-optimal solutions $(\mathcal{X}{\mathbf{x}}^{\star}'\mathbf{s})$ can be evaluated by means of system level simulations (in which several QoS criteria, scheduling policies, and ICI models can be considered independently) in order to determine which network topologies ($\mathbf{x} \in \mathcal{X}x^{\star}$) provide the desired level of QoS.
+These sets of near-optimal solutions (\mathcal{X}{x}^{\star} 's) can be evaluated by means of system level simulations (in which several OoS criteria, scheduling policies, and ICI models can be considered independently) in order to determine which network topologies $(\mathbf{x} \in \mathcal{X}r^{\star})$ provide the desired level of QoS.
 Obviously, the network operator may act rather conservatively in this selection process as it will be explained in Section IV.
-Moreover, in order to allow for semi-distributed implementation, a cluster-based operation is encouraged.
+Moreover, in order to allow for semi-distributed implementation, a clusterbased operation is encouraged.
 The benefit of doing so is twofold.
 First, the demand in relatively small areas covered by small cells (e.g., pico-cells in a university campus) can be characterized easily.
 Second, the amount of intercell coordination is reduced compared with the schemes aiming at operating in large urban areas.
 Since demand profiles are stored and indexed at coordinating points in each cluster, the amount of data that need to be exchanged (from time to time) is negligible.
-Instead, different clusters (a certain amount of overlapping can be allowed) can also share information in longer time scales, so that better decisions can be made in boundary cells.
-In any case, the idea of identifying traffic profiles and applying multiobjective-optimized on/off patterns, is compatible with novel paradigms that 1) are being considered for 5G (cloud-networking and virtualization [2], [5]) and 2) would allow for more dynamic and centralized operation.
-In addition, several research contributions in the increasingly research field of service demand modeling and pattern recognition [31], [42], [43] (a research problem out of our scope) are appearing, and hence, the method proposed herein can extensively be benefit from that activity.